durbank/ELA-model/Docs/Methods.md

 ---
+title: "A first-order flexible ELA model based on geomorphic constraints"
+author:
+- Durban G. Keeler
+#  affiliation: Department of Geography, University of Utah, Salt Lake City, UT USA
+- Summer Rupper
+#  affiliation: Department of Geography, University of Utah, Salt Lake City, UT USA
+- Joerg Schaefer
+#  Lamont-Doherty Earth Observatory, Columbia University, Palisades, NY USA
 bibliography: [citations.bib]
 csl: methodsx.csl
 geometry: margin=1in
 md_extensions: +grid_tables +table_captions
 ---

-# Title: Name the ELA method explained below

 ## Abstract

-Alpine glaciers, with their valuable combination of drastic response to climate and near-global extent, are powerful tools for investigating previous and present climate changes.
+Alpine glaciers, with their valuable combination of highly sensitive response to climate and near-global extent, are powerful tools for investigating previous and present climate changes.
-These glaciers also represent critical water resources for areas around the globe and have the potential for far-reaching effects in a warming world.
+They also represent critical water resources for areas around the globe, with the potential for far-reaching effects in a warming world.
-Advancements to better understand and model glacial changes and the variables influencing them are therefore paramount.
+Advancements to understand and model glacial changes and the variables influencing them are therefore paramount.
-Many glacier models fall into one of two endmembers; either highly complex transient models requiring careful tuning of multiple parameters to individual glaciers, or basic empirical correlations of glacier area and length with few considerations for local and regional variations in glacier characteristics.
+Many glacier models fall into one of two endmembers: either highly complex transient models requiring careful tuning of multiple parameters to individual glaciers, or basic empirical correlations of glacier area and length with few considerations for local and regional variations in characteristics.
-Here we detail a physically-based steady-state model for alpine glaciers relating directly to glacier mass balance (via the equilibrium line altitude) while retaining the simplicity of other morphology methods, and simultaneously including error estimates.
+Here we detail a physical steady-state model for alpine glaciers relating directly to glacier mass balance (via the equilibrium line altitude) while retaining the simplicity of other morphology methods, and simultaneously including error estimates.
-We provide MATLAB functions and scripts of this model to provide a user-friendly and generally-applicable method to estimate glacier equilibrium line altitudes from only a limited humber of glacier bed topography and glacier width measurements.
+We provide custom MATLAB functions as a user-friendly and generally-applicable method to estimate glacier equilibrium line altitudes from only a limited number of glacier bed topography and glacier width measurements.
 As a test of the model’s efficacy, we compare the model results for present-day glaciers in the Swiss Alps with previously published estimates of equilibrium line altitudes and intermediate model outputs.

 ## Graphical abstract

 ![Graphical abstract describing the ELA modeling process used in this study.](Figures/graph-abstract.png)

-## Methodological principles
+## Methodology

 Changes in glacier size and extent are fundamentally related to the mass balance of the glacier.
-An annual mass surplus (when net accumulation exceeds ablation) leads to glacier growth, while a deficit leads to glacial retreat.
+An annual mass surplus (when net accumulation exceeds ablation) leads to glacier growth, while a deficit leads to glacier retreat.
 Such transitions can be visually drastic, with some glaciers changing by kilometers in response to minor perturbations in climate.
-Comparisons of changes in glacier length or area can give a rough qualitative sense[^clarify1] of the relative magnitude of climate change, but can be inadequate for thorough quantitative analyses on a regional scale.
-Such factors[^clarify2] are not only affected by changes in glacier mass balance, but also by internal dynamics, the geographic setting of the glacier, and similar variables.[^reword1]
-A more direct measure of the glacial response to climate change than glacier area or length changes is the concept of the equilibrium line altitude (ELA).
+A more comparable measure of the glacier response to climate change than glacier area or length changes is the concept of the equilibrium line altitude (ELA).
 The ELA is the boundary between the accumulation and ablation zones on a glacier and represents the elevation at which the annual amount of mass added through accumulation exactly equals the annual amount of mass lost through ablation [@cuffey_physics_2010].
-As a direct measure of annual glacier mass balance, the ELA facilitates explicit comparisons of climate in space and time by avoiding strong dependencies on glacier dynamics and by integrating the myriad variables that can drive changes in climate into a single metric.
+As a direct measure of glacier mass balance, the ELA facilitates explicit comparisons of climate in space and time by accounting for dependencies on glacier size, extent, and shape, and by integrating the myriad variables that can drive changes in climate into a single metric.

-[^clarify1]: Not necessarily true.
-You can model the change in climate necessary to drive the change in area/length measured.

-[^clarify2]: which 'factors'? unclear, please specify.
-Tune this sentence with that one before to improve flow of arguments here.

-[^reword1]: These three sentences require significant rewording.
-I think you could actually delete this portion and just emphasize the utility of ELAs.
-Either that, or just state that the glacier area/length changes are complicated by the fact that they intergrate the climate changes across the full glacier area and result from the dynamical response of glaciers.
-Then state that ELAs are often used a a more simple measure of glacier change...The other compounding factor is that your modeled ELAs are derived from the glacier length/area - so anything affecting those affects your ELA (including dynamics).

 This manuscript presents a method to reconstruct ELA estimates based on continuity equations, while only requiring estimates of bed topography, glacier length, and glacier width.
 The ELA model also generates intermediate results of continuous modeled bed topography, ice surface elevation, and glacier width along the length of the glacier (Figure 1).
-An added strength of this model is such intermediate outputs allow for increased diagnostics on model performance or troubleshooting.
+An added strength of this model is that such intermediate outputs allow for increased diagnostics on model performance or troubleshooting.
-This ELA model is similar in simplicity to field-based, geomorphic methods such as the toe-to-head area ratio (THAR) or accumulation area ratio (AAR) [@benn_mass_2000], but more physically-based rather than relying purely on empirical correlations[^reword2].
+This ELA model is similar in simplicity to field-based, geomorphic methods such as the toe-to-head area ratio (THAR) or accumulation area ratio (AAR) [@benn_mass_2000], but based on continuity equations rather than relying purely on empirical correlations, while also accounting for physical errors in measurements.
 This method can equally apply to existing glaciers or paleo-glacier extents where glacial moraines are adequately preserved.
 The model is largely derived from a simple linear glacier-length model presented in [@oerlemans_minimal_2008], with modifications specific to quantifying ELAs and ELA changes.
 The limited model inputs necessarily require simplifying assumptions that do not include all details pertinent to specific glaciers.
 Such details can be significant for some applications (e.g. dynamic modeling of glacier response, higher order surface energy and mass balance modeling, etc.), and other methods would be better suited to these circumstances.
 The proposed model is specifically intended to estimate the ELA of snow-fed, clean ice, temperate glaciers with relatively simple bed and areal geometries.

-[^reword2]: redundant to above '...physical relationships'; tune these two statements?
-I would also bring in the 'physical error' aspect that is missing in geomorph approach.

 The ELA model also provides analytical constraints on the error associated with model outputs.
 Such uncertainties are fundamental in determining the significance and reliability of results, but rigorous physical uncertainties of ELA estimates are rarely presented in paleo-glacier research, either because such uncertainties are difficult to assign for geomorphic methods like THAR and AAR or because higher order models are sufficiently complex to challenge error propagation.